TechRetreat/2015/software-learnathon/PLAN.md

 To fight your tank, click the play arrow on the top right.
 The logs will show up in the TechTanks console.

 ### Points and Headings
-Before we begin making our bot, there are two TechTanks objects that you should understand a bit, Points and Headings.
-For those that dont know, objects are simply things things that hold values that can be changed.
+Before we begin making our bot, there are two TechTanks objects that you should understand, Points and Headings.
+Objects are things which hold changeable values.

-Let's start with Points, a point in TechTanks is basically an x, y location, where the top left corner of the screen is 0, 0.
+Let's start with Points (position), a point in TechTanks is basically an x, y location, where the top left corner of the screen is 0, 0.
 Create a point with RTanque::Point.new with x and y values, as well as an arena.
 Don't worry too much about the arena, its just so the point has a frame of reference, you should be fine using your tanks self.arena.

 Most things have Point locations, like our tanks (mouse over self.sensors.position).